benhowdle89/gustavo/readme.md

-# Backbone View form validation
+# A form validation library for Backbone Views.

 ## Usage

-In the 'render' function in your view:
+In the 'render' function of your view:

 	var validate = new app.validate({
 		el: $(this.el),